2026 Honda Passport vs. Toyota 4Runner vs Hyundai Santa Fe vs Nissan Murano

 Standard ✓ Heated Front Seats Requires Higher Trim

 Honda and Toyota have a longstanding rivalry, so the Toyota 4Runner makes sense as the first competitor to compare.
 Pricing is very close, but what you get for that money isn’t, starting with the engine.
-While both vehicles come with a naturally-aspirated V6, the more advanced Honda engine produces more horsepower, and delivers much better fuel economy while doing so.
-This is also in part because of the more advanced 9-speed automatic transmission found in the Passport.
-We chose the TrailSport trim because of its offroad focus, which is helped by the fact that AWD is standard on the Passport.
-Despite also being built for offroad capability, the 4Runner oddly keeps this feature optional.
+While both vehicles come with a naturally aspirated V6, the more advanced Honda engine produces more horsepower to help you excel both on and off the trails.
+This is also in part because of the more advanced 9-speed automatic transmission included with the Passport.
+We chose the Passport RTL trim because of its off-road focus, which is helped by the fact that AWD is standard on the Passport.
+Despite also being built for off-road capability, the 4Runner oddly keeps this feature optional.

-From the outside, the Passport and 4Runner are extremely similar in size, but Honda can maximize interior space in a way that few carmakers ever have, and you’ll notice the difference.
+From the outside, the Passport and 4Runner are extremely similar in size.
+However, Honda can maximize interior space in a way that few carmakers ever have and you’ll notice the difference.
 The two areas where it’s most obvious are in front shoulder room and rear legroom, both of which see an advantage in the Passport to the tune of several inches.
 Looking at the max cargo capacity of both makes it even more obvious just how much more spacious the Passport really is.
-Inside and out, the Passport is better equipped than the 4Runner, with bigger wheels, heated seats, and active noise canceling for a quieter cabin.
+Inside and out, the Passport is better equipped than the 4Runner with bigger wheels, heated seats, and active noise cancelling for a quieter cabin.

 Honda Passport